MikeORed/codex-of-agents/README.md

 ## 📬 **Contact**

-For more information or to discuss collaboration, feel free to reach out via [contact information].
+For more information or to discuss collaboration, feel free to reach out via mflanagansolutions@gmail.com.